University Policies

 2.0 To Whom the Policy Applies

-This policy applies to any person paid by, under the control of, or affiliated with Brown at the time of the alleged Research Misconduct, including but not limited to scientists, trainees, technicians and other staff members, students, fellows, guest researchers, or collaborators.
+This policy applies to all individuals involved in research at Brown, including any person involved in the review of Research Misconduct Allegations and Research Misconduct Proceedings involving Brown research paid by, under the control of, or affiliated with Brown at the time of the alleged Research Misconduct, including but not limited to scientists, trainees, technicians, other staff members, students, fellows, guest researchers, or collaborators.

 3.0 Policy Statement

-Research Misconduct is a specific type of misconduct that involves falsification, fabrication, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+Research Misconduct is a specific type of misconduct that involves Falsification, Fabrication, or Plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+Research Misconduct does not include honest error or differences of opinion.

-When an Allegation of Research Misconduct is received by the Brown Research Integrity Officer or that person’s designee (“the RIO”), it will be reviewed and handled in accordance with the procedures outlined in the Standard Operating Procedures for Handling Allegations of Research Misconduct at Brown University (the “Research Misconduct SOP”), which incorporates procedures dictated by regulations and policies of U.S. Federal agencies, including but not limited to the Public Health Service Policies on Research Misconduct (42 C.F.R Part 93) and the National Science Foundation Research Misconduct Policy (45 C.F.R Part 689).
+When an Allegation of Research Misconduct is received by the Brown Research Integrity Officer or that person’s designee (“the RIO”), the RIO will review and handle the Allegation in accordance with the procedures outlined in the Standard Operating Procedures for Handling Allegations of Research Misconduct at Brown University (the “Research Misconduct SOP”), which incorporates procedures established by regulations and policies of U.S. Federal agencies, including but not limited to the Public Health Service Policies on Research Misconduct (42 C.F.R Part 93) and the National Science Foundation Research Misconduct Policy (45 C.F.R Part 689).

-Particular circumstances in an individual case, such as requirements of an external sponsor, may occasionally require a variation in procedures.
-Any change from the procedures outlined in the Research Misconduct SOP must ensure fair treatment to the subject of the Inquiry or Investigation.
+Particular circumstances in an individual case, such as requirements of an external sponsor, may require a variation in procedures set forth in the Research Misconduct SOP.
+Any variation in those procedures must uphold the principles of the Research Misconduct SOP, including fair treatment for the subject of the Allegation.

-The RIO will notify a sponsor of that sponsor’s funded award involved in Research Misconduct proceedings in accordance with requirements set forth in the funder’s policies and/or award terms and conditions and the Research Misconduct SOP.
+The RIO will notify a sponsor of that sponsor’s funded awards involved in Research Misconduct Proceedings in accordance with requirements set forth in the sponsor’s policies and/or award terms and conditions and the Research Misconduct SOP.

-Specific notification requirements apply to Research Misconduct proceedings when PHS or NSF funding is involved.
+Specific notification requirements apply to Research Misconduct Proceedings when federal research funding, such as PHS, NSF, Department of Defense (DoD), or Department of Energy (DoE) funding is involved.
 These requirements are outlined in detail in the Research Misconduct SOP.

 Brown University will take appropriate administrative or other actions related to Allegations of Research Misconduct and any Findings.
-The Deciding Official (“the DO”) will decide, in consultation with other institutional parties as needed, on the appropriate administrative actions the institution will take.
-The DO has the right to be free from any Retaliation from their involvement in Research Misconduct proceedings.
+The Deciding Official (“the DO”) will decide, in consultation with other institutional parties as needed, on the appropriate administrative or other actions the institution will take.

 Administrative or other actions may include, but are not limited to, the following: